-^{} the date agreed between the Company and the Mandatory Provident Fund Schemes Authority.
+\ the date agreed between the Company and the Mandatory Provident Fund Schemes Authority.

-Example 4 - auditors' report on the trustee's compliance with prescribed capital adequacy requirements pursuant to section 115 of the Mandatory Provident Fund Schemes (General) Regulation - unqualified conclusion
+Example 4 - auditors' auditor's report on the trustee's compliance with prescribed capital adequacy requirements pursuant to section 115 of the Mandatory Provident Fund Schemes (General) Regulation - unqualified conclusion

-REPORT BY THE AUDITORS
+INDEPENDENT AUDITOR'S REPORT BY THE AUDITORS TO XYZ TRUSTEE ("the Trustee")

-TO XYZ TRUSTEE ("Trustee") PURSUANT TO SECTION 115 OF THE MANDATORY PROVIDENT FUND SCHEMES (GENERAL) REGULATION
+PURSUANT TO SECTION 115 OF THE MANDATORY PROVIDENT FUND SCHEMES (GENERAL) REGULATION

-You have requested us to report on the Trustee's compliance with prescribed capital adequacy requirements pursuant to section 115 of the Mandatory Provident Fund Schemes (General) Regulation ("General Regulation").
+You have requested us to report on the Trustee's compliance with prescribed capital adequacy requirements pursuantPursuant to section 115 of the Mandatory Provident Fund Schemes (General) Regulation ("General Regulation"), we have been requested to report on the Trustee's compliance with prescribed capital adequacy requirements.

-Respective responsibilities of management and auditors
+Respective responsibilities of management and auditors auditor